-Balancing standardized tests, athletic events, activities, jobs, family, friends, is now the focus.
+Balancing standardized tests, athletic events, activities, jobs, family and friends is now the priority.
 As you approach the finish line, consider these ideas.

 Keep Your Grades Strong

 Second-semester senior grades are part of the final transcript sent to your college choice.
 Stay academically strong.
 If you fall below the academic profile (GPA) for the school that accepted you, you may be reevaluated.
 Senioritis may result in your being moved from admitted to waitlist status.
 In addition, your second-semester grades could be important in your movement from a waitlist to an acceptance.

 Continue College Research

 The fall of senior year may involve more travel and preparation as some schools require an interview.
 Will you be interviewing on campus, via Skype/Zoom, or with a local alum?
 With the admissions staff or with a current student?
 Be very clear on the expectations of the colleges on your list.

 If you are testing in the fall of your senior year, think carefully about your testing strategy.
 Review your college list and be clear about the testing requirements of each school.
 Are they test-optional, or do they require the SAT or ACT ?
 Should you take the writing section or look into SAT Subject Tests?
 Does your engineering program require Math Level 2, Physics, or Chemistry subject tests?